nateslagter/EstateVault/Documentation/User.md

 - You can preview your newly uploaded file by clicking on the file.
 Here you can share your document with anybody in your connection list, and remove access from anyone whom the document is shared.
 If you need to leave something for your connection on a document you shared with them, you can leave a comment for them on the right.
 You can also rename your file if it needs to be renamed.
 And finally you can also download that document again by pressing the download button under the file name.
 ![Screenshot 2023-02-06 224728](https://github.com/nateslagter/EstateVault/blob/main/Auxiliary%20Files/file-preview.png)

 - There's our new file!
-If we navigate back to the dashboard using the bar on the left side of the screen, we can see that it is in our `Most Recent Documents` section.
+If we navigate back to the dashboard by pressing `Dashboard` on the sidebar on the left, we can see that it is in our `Most Recent Documents` section.
 ![image](https://user-images.githubusercontent.com/70381945/206297392-543773fd-f748-4564-97e6-7cef9a693992.png)

 ### Connections Page